Register to Vote for BIFA

 BIFA’s Nomination Committee and Screening Group (voters) decide the long list and nominations in most categories.
 After a rigorous discussion-based selection process the long list and nominations are decided by confidential vote.

 The voters are divided into Sub-Groups based on the award categories (e.g. Best British Film, Best International, Best Short etc.).
-Films are allocated to voters so that every entered film is seen by a minimum number of voters and properly discussed.
-The Sub-Groups meet throughout the process to discuss the films they have seen and decide which films are removed from active consideration, having been seen by a minimum number of voters, and which films they recommend that all of their fellow voters see.
+Films may be allocated to voters so that every entered film is seen by a minimum number of voters and properly discussed.
+The Sub-Groups meet three times throughout the process to discuss the films they have seen.

 Votes are then cast privately in two rounds, once to reach the longlist and once to reach the final nominations.
 In calculating the results, BIFA takes into account the number of people who have seen a film.
 The winners are decided by independent juries, newly appointed each year.